 E.g. use this to perform different animations for each combatant at the start or end of a battle (battle start/end schematics) or cause different reactions when getting hit by an ability, etc.

-You can define status bonuses and level up settings for all combatants.
+You can define status bonuses, random status bonuses, level up settings and body parts for all combatants.

 Status bonuses can give bonuses to chances, status values, attack/defence modifiers and change status effects.
 Learn more about status bonuses in this documentation.

 A level up can optionally fully recover a combatant (set Consumable status values to their maximum), cause status effect changes and use a schematic (e.g. for creating a custom level up system).

 Body parts are individual combatants that are part of their parent combatant and can be used active (i.e. also use actions in battle) or passive (i.e. only are additional targets and don’t participate in battles).
 See the combatant’s status settings below for details.

 Set up the default base attack, counter attack and auto attacks of all combatants.

 The base attack is a combatant’s standard action/attack – usually a physical attack, but it can be any kind of ability you want.
 The counter attack usually is the same as the base attack and will be used when a combatant counters an attack.